verticalphotoplacer/VerticalPhotoPlacer/README.md

 The VPP is developed with Python 3 and available for QGIS version 3.x.
 This plugin requires the installation of GDAL, NumPy.

-The easiest way to install is through QGIS's Manage and Install Plugins interface.
+The easiest way to install is through QGIS's Manage and Install Plugins Interface.

 First, install QGIS 3.x if it is not installed yet.
 Please download and install following this [guide](https://qgis.org/en/site/forusers/download.html).